UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 Individual schedule scenarios are represented by [stripboard objects](#stripboard-objects).
 Each stripboard object contains an array of child [board objects](#board-objects), which in turn contain ordered arrays of breakdown object IDs.
 There are traditionally no less than two board objects and they are commonly named 'stripboard' and 'boneyard'.
 Other boards can be added too for things like additional units.
 Cumulatively each stripboard's board objects contain references to all of the breakdown objects contained in the schedule.
 Multiple stripboards may exist in a schedule, representing different arrangements of the breakdowns and thus different scenarios for the shoot.

-Stripboard objects also reference one [calendar object](#calendar-objects).
+Stripboard objects also reference one of potentially many [calendar objects](#calendar-objects).
 This calendar contains all of the date information about a particular scenario.
 Each date related piece of information is held in an array of [event objects](#event-objects).
 Each event object represents one type of event on the show.
 It could be a holiday, a company travel day, a rehearsal day, etc. These events will be used to reflect company days off and notable events in the final schedule.

 <img src="../images/structure_schedules.png" alt="structure image" width="80%">